st katharine docks waterside dining featured image

 St Katharine Docks History

 Back in 1825, an Act of Parliament deemed this area for redevelopment.
-In the process, 1250 houses were demolished alongside St Katharine, which was a medieval hospital, hence the name of the docks.
-Thomas Telford designed the project which included a quayside and two linked basins which were both accessed from a Thames lock.
+In the process, 1250 houses were demolished alongside St Katharine, a medieval hospital, hence the name of the docks.
+Thomas Telford designed the project, including a quayside and two linked basins accessed from a Thames lock.
 Philip Hardwick was responsible for the warehouse buildings.
-In its heyday, the docks handled cargo from the Far East, the West Indies, Africa, and Europe which included, tea, spices, ivory, wine and sugar.
-To find out more about the history, you should read the Wikipedia page.
+In its heyday, the docks handled cargo from the Far East, the West Indies, Africa, and Europe, including tea, spices, ivory, wine and sugar.
+It would be best to read Wikipedia to learn more about the history.

 Today, the docks include offices, public housing, private residents and numerous restaurants.
-You can admire the luxury marina, which is filled with yachts and barges.
+You can admire the luxury marina, filled with yachts and barges.

 St Katharine Docks Information

 To find out more about this area, go to the St Katharine Docks Website.
 Located in the London Borough of Tower Hamlets on the north side of the River Thames, the address is London E1W 1LA.
 The nearest underground station is Tower Hill.
 Wapping High Street and Shadwell overground stations are close by.
-London Bridge, Fenchurch Street and Liverpool train stations are a short walk.
+London Bridge, Fenchurch Street, and Liverpool train stations are a short walk away.
 You can arrive via riverboat from Canary Wharf if you want!